 &lt;sup>3 For the purposes of this study, historic sub-regional boundaries are used.
-In North East England these do not necessarily share the same boundaries as Local Enterprise Partnerships, Combined Authorities and NHS Health Authorities.
-Analysis can be undertaken using most geographical criteria however should future analysis require this.
+In North West England these do not necessarily share the same boundaries as Local Enterprise Partnerships, Combined Authorities or NHS health authorities.
+Analysis can be undertaken using most geographical criteria should future analysis require this.
+It should be noted that this study refers to 'Merseyside' rather than 'Liverpool City Region' because data from organisations based in Halton are assigned to Cheshire.